devalshah40/movie-recommendation/README.md

 # Movie recommendation
-This is a sample Movie recommendationproject.
+This is a sample Movie recommendation project.

 ## How to get started?